Danira98/stock-analysis/README.md

 ### Code:
 The AllStocksAnalysisRefactored code was designed to take less time to analyse the data but in order to accomplish this, we had to modify our initial AllStocksAnalysis code.

-The first change we made was create three arrays to hold the ticker volumes, the starting prices and the ending prices, and a ticker index to use as a variable in our for loops.
+The first change we made was create three arrays to hold the ticker volumes, the starting prices and the ending prices, and a ticker index to use as an index in our for loops.
 We use these new arrays that hold 12 variables in the for loops we created.
 ```
 '1a) Create a ticker Index